apexcodings/earthinversion.github.io/_posts/2020-08-15-pygmt-high-resolution-topographic-map-in-python.md

 ---
-title: "PyGMT: High Resolution Topographic Map in Python [Python]"
+title: "PyGMT: High-Resolution Topographic Map in Python [Python]"
 date: 2020-08-15
 tags: [seismology, topography, GMT, Generic Mapping Tools, geophysics]
 excerpt: "A simple tutorial on how to plot high resolution topographic map using GMT tools in Python"